ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week8/index.md

 to save the messages into a new file.
 You can see the new file saved under `chathistory` folder.

-Now on your own, open the java test file by giving it as an argument to `vim`, like `vim HandlerTests.java`.
-Browse through the test and quit vim.
-Note that all test should now work!
-Our devs worked overtime to fix these bugs!
+Now on your own, open the java test file by giving it as an argument to `vim`, i.e.
+`vim HandlerTests.java`.
+Note there's nothing to fix here, but we would like you to browse through the test and then quit vim.
+Note that the test should now work - our devs worked overtime to fix these bugs!
 You've just done file handling entirely on ieng6; you didn't need VScode at all, just a terminal!
 Take a screenshot of your test results and paste them into your document.

 As a group, discuss and **write in notes**:

-- What were two things you thought were annoying about using Vim?
+- What were two things you thought were annoying about using vim?
 Be specific.
-- What were two things you thought were cool about using Vim?
+- What were two things you thought were cool about using vim?
 Be specific.

 ### git branches